Table of Contents

 There are several branded clothing stores in Edirne.
 Mavi Jeans, Ipekyol, EFOR, and lcWaikiki are the most popular boutiques for branded clothing.
 H&M, Jack & Jones, US Polo, and Adidas are among the stores that are well-known in the world.

-Brands stitched in Turkey, such as Jack & Jones and US Polo, have lower prices than in our country.
-Adidas and H&M maintain the same prices as in the US.
+Brands stitched in Turkey, such as Jack & Jones and US Polo, have lower prices than in any country.
+Prices for brands like Adidas and H&M are often comparable to other European countries.

 You can buy major brands clothes and replicas at these shops: